PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 ## Core Features

 ### Project Management System
-- **Project Organization**: Create and manage analysis projects for different systems or environments.
+- **Unified Project-Based Organization**: Create and manage analysis projects that track all analysis runs for different systems or environments.
     - **Project Data Fields**:
         - `ProjectId` (PK, GUID): Unique identifier for the project.
         - `Name` (TEXT, NOT NULL): User-defined name for the project.